pl3onasm/AADS/algorithms/divide-and-conquer/strassen/README.md

   \end{align*}
 $$

-Repeatedly dividing the matrices in submatrices of size $n/2 \times n/2$ in order to apply a divide and conquer algorithm presumes that $n$ is a power of two.
-Only this way can we keep halving the dimensions until we reach the base case, where we have matrices of size $1 \times 1$, which is just scalar multiplication.
+Repeatedly dividing the matrices in submatrices of size $n/2 \times n/2$ in order to be able to apply a divide and conquer algorithm, however, presumes that $n$ is a power of two.
+Only this way can we keep halving the matrix dimensions until we reach the base case, where we have matrices of size $1 \times 1$, which is nothing but ${\color{peru}\text{scalar multiplication}}$.
 If $n$ is not a power of two, we can simply pad the original matrices with zeros until we get a matrix of size $2^k \times 2^k$, where $k$ is the smallest integer such that $2^k \geq n$.
-Padding makes it even possible to generalize the algorithm to input matrices of arbitrary dimensions, while the core algorithm works for matrices of size $2^k \times 2^k$.
-And it won't affect the time complexity either, since the padding only adds a constant number of operations to the first recursive step of the algorithm.
+Padding the matrices this way makes it even possible to generalize the algorithm to input matrices of arbitrary dimensions, while the core algorithm works for matrices of size $2^k \times 2^k$.
+The padding does not affect the time complexity either, since it only adds a constant number of operations to the first recursive step of the algorithm.

 Looking at the above formula, we can see that we need to compute 8 products of matrices of size $n/2 \times n/2$ at each dividing step.
 If we use index calculations to partition the matrices at each step, the partitioning itself only takes $\Theta(1)$ time.
 All this leads to the following recurrence relation: